SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/reference/al_document.md

 how to handle overflow for a dictionary, e.g.

 Required attributes:
-- field_name-&gt;str represents the name of a docassemble variable
+- field_name (str): represents the name of a docassemble variable
-- overflow_trigger-&gt;int
+- overflow_trigger (int | bool): determines when text is cut off and sent to addendum

 Optional/planned (not implemented yet):
 - headers-&gt;dict(attribute: display label for table)